nickbreen/docker-wp-setup/README.md

 ## Arbitrary Commands

-Any arbitrary commands can be executed, actually any commands as the value is processed by `sh`.
+Arbitrary commands can be executed.
 Any environment variable prefixed with `WP_COMMANDS` will be processed.

     WP_COMMANDS_0: | # Install plugins